- Central chiller capacity 40 ton to 500Ton

 5. How about your ambient temperature? – 45 to 50 degrees.

-Central chillers manufactured by TopChiller are used to cool machines, prevent sparks and other problems while fashioning parts, keeping rooms cool, and preventing liquids from evaporating.
+Central chillers manufactured by TopChiller are used to cool machines, prevent sparks and other problems while fashioning parts, keep rooms cool, and prevent liquids from evaporating.

 Numerous industries require central chillers and central chiller systems to accurately maintain the temperature during processing.

-Each central chiller is factory tested prior to shipment ensuring the chiller you receive delivers the accurate temperature control you expect and require.
+Each central chiller is factory tested before shipment ensuring the chiller you receive delivers the accurate temperature control you expect and require.

 Central Chillers from TopChiller are manufactured to meet your requirements.
 Whether you require an Indoor, Water-Cooled single compressor model or an Outdoor, Air-Cooled Dual Circuit configuration, the options are entirely up to you and your specifications.